jasonflorentino/wordle-wizard/README.md

 ***See possible next guesses in [Wordle](https://www.powerlanguage.co.uk/wordle/)***

 **I'll be honest, I'm not very good at word games.
-Scrabble, Bananagrams, and, now, Wordle.
-They are fun for me!
+Scrabble, Bananagrams, and now Wordle.
+They _are_ fun for me!
 To an extent.
 Because for some reason my brain just isn't good at coming up with words.
 I'm also not the quickest reader.
 I wonder if that's related.
 Anyway, to help get myself into Wordle, I did something my brain *does* find fun: coding!**

-**What if I could make something that would make it easier for me to choose what word to try?
+**What if I could make something that would make it easier for me to choose what word to try next?
 I could give it some parameters – What letters do we KNOW are there?
 Which letters do we know aren't there?
 Would this be cheating?
 Who cares!
-Wordle is now very fun for me.
+Wordle is now wonderfully fun for me.
 Especially now that I get to take part in the post-game where my family and I tell each other what silly scene is being made in our coloured-emoji-square picture.**

 **— Jason, Jan 15 2022**